tony-blake/Linux-Server-Configuration/README.md

 To get the Google+ authorization working:
 Go to the Developer Console: https://console.developers.google.com/

-Click on Credentials in the sidebar and then Edit Settings
+Click on Credentials in the sidebar and then click edit icon on the far right of the client id

 add your host name and public IP-address to your Authorized JavaScript origins